nygman/hscript/README.md

 Want to be a maintainer of a list of hscripts? <a href="mailto:api@hola.org?Subject=Maintainer">Email us</a>

-## Modifying and editing hscript rules
-We plan on adding better editing features in the coming weeks, including the ability to edit and modify rules easily.
-For now, you will need to create, test and re-create, and so on.
-Please delete old and non-functioning rules.
-If you have suggestions or examples on how you think the creation and editing should work, send your ideas to api@hola.org.

 ## Android tips
 You can write rules for Android, but you cannot write rules ON Android (there is no proper development environment).
 Create Android hscripts on your PC and share the link with yourself to test on Android.
 When you modify the hscript,